 By Thomas Locke

 In 2016, GSK and Comic Relief launched a national competition for students.
-My challenge was to design innovative ways of fighting malaria, focusing on either bed nets, education, new technologies or mosquito breeding grounds.
+Their challenge was to come up with new ways to fight malaria, focusing on either bed nets, education, new technologies or mosquito breeding grounds.

-Opting to focus on education, Fight Malaria was born as an online resource hub.
-My aim was to simplify public health information concerning malaria for populations with low literacy.
-As such, I designed a series of graphic-based educational materials, such as the ‘Symptoms Card‘ which is available to download today.
+Focusing on education, I worked with Rohin Kachroo to produce an online hub of resources.
+We wanted to make public health advice concerning malaria easier to understand for populations with low literacy.
+As such, we designed a series of image-based educational materials, such as a ‘Symptoms Card‘ which is available to download today.

-Working alongside GSK, I was offered tips on how to improve the website.
-After months of development, I was invited to the competition final at the Science Museum in London.
-Following a short presentation and Q&A with a panel of industry experts, I was awarded third place.
+Working alongside GSK, we were given advice on how to improve the website and, after months of hard work, we were invited to the competition final at the Science Museum in London.
+Following a short presentation and Q&A with a panel of industry experts, ‘Fight Malaria’ – the resource site – was awarded third place.

-Today, the website connects the dots between the different efforts to fight malaria.
-I want to bring you closer to the people behind malaria research, fundraising and policy implementation, interviewing key stakeholders.
+Since then, however, Fight Malaria has taken on a different focus.
+Today, I want to use the power of podcasting to connect the dots between the global efforts to fight malaria.
+Through interviewing key stakeholders, I want to bring you closer to the people behind malaria research, fundraising and policy implementation.

-I’ve travelled the country with my trusty microphone, interviewing at locations ranging from a small baptist church in Hampshire to a Biomedical Research Lab at Durham University.
+I’ve travelled the UK with my trusty microphone, interviewing at a number of locations – including a Biomedical Research Lab at Durham University.

 The World Malaria Report of 2018 states that progress against malaria has stalled.
 To truly achieve this lofty goal of malaria eradication, sustained efforts and increased funding are vital.